medic/cht-docs/content/en/apps/reference/app-settings/outbound.md

 }
 ```

-Here `password_key` is a key used to find the password in CouchDB's node-based configuration.
-See Credentials section below.
+Here `password_key` is a key used to find the password in CHT credentials.
+For more information about how to store credentials, refer to the [API documentation](/apps/reference/api#put-apiv1credentials).

 If you don't provide an authentication parameter then the request will be sent without authentication.

 As of 3.9, the `header` type is also supported, which sends authentication credentials via a HTTP request header: `Authorization: '<value>'`.
-The value is set in the CouchDB configuration, and referred to by the `value_key`, similarly to the `password_key`.
+The value is set in CHT credentials configuration, and referred to by the `value_key`, similarly to the `password_key`.
 The value must match the credentials needed for the third party tool, and is generally formatted as `<type> <credentials>`.
 For instance, to send data to RapidPro, the value in the configuration would be set to the complete RapidPro API Token: eg `Token 123456789abcdef`.

 Header auth example:
 ```json